indeedeng/Mariner-Issue-Collector/README.md

 ![OSS Lifecycle](https://img.shields.io/osslifecycle/indeedeng/mariner-demo-app.svg)

-This app is a demo of the [Mariner](https://github.com/indeedeng/mariner) that can run as a GitHub Action.
+This app is a demo of the [Mariner](https://github.com/indeedeng/mariner) library.
+This demo is configured to run automatically as a GitHub Action.

 Mariner helps you identify recently opened issues in a list of GitHub repositories that you provide.
 We use Mariner at Indeed to identify beginner-friendly issues that were recently opened in open source projects that we depend on.